artsy/eigen/README.md

 ### Development

-There’s an issue where it's not possible to do iterative development with a symlinked npm package in React Native: https://github.com/facebook/react-native/issues/637

-To work around that, we sync changed files from the project root to the Example.

-1. In one terminal session, run `$ cd Example && npm start`.
-This will start the ‘packager’ for the Example app, which serves the processed JS source to the Example app.
-2. In another terminal session, run `$ npm start`.
-This will make changes that you make to the component available to the Example app, in a way that will trigger the Example app’s ‘packager’ to reload those files.
+1. If this is the first time you clone this repo, you will have to install a dependency that we cannot include in this repository, which are the fonts that the example app needs.
+Run `$ cd Example && pod install`.

+2. Run `$ npm start`, which will:
+   - Clean the axample app’s Xcode build dir.
+   - Clean the emission package from the example app’s `node_modules` dir.
+   - Clear the example app’s React Native packager cache.
+   - Start syncing the emission package to the example app’s `node_modules` dir.
+   - Start the example app’s React Native packager.

 3. Now from Xcode you can run the app in `Example/Emission.xcworkspace`.